 Posted by Maggie MacLean 4.02.2009

-Deborah wrote of the episode to a friend, including in her letter descriptions of the clothing she wore, including a scarlet cloak made of camlet, a fabric of Asian origin, originally made of silk and camel's hair.
+Deborah wrote to a friend, including in her letter descriptions of the clothing she wore, including this scarlet cloak made of camlet, a fabric of Asian origin, originally made of silk and camel's hair.

 She hid the papers for General Washington under the bodice of her linsey-woolsey dress, and fastened her neckerchief over the bodice.
 Linsey-woolsey was a blend of linen and wool often used for blankets and scarves.

 Deborah's mother insisted that she wear a close silk hood, which was one that fit snugly, and a calash – an oversized bonnet designed to cover the head without crushing the wearer's cap or coiffure.
 Deborah later conceded that her mother's advice was wise.
 When approached by a soldier wearing a red coat, Deborah pulled the calash up, and with her face thus well-hidden, the British soldier let her pass, remarking that she was "only an old woman."